What I Learned From a 6 Month Social Media Detox.

 If you’re seeking a new relationship to social media:

-If you’re desiring to explore your own right relationship to social media I highly suggest reading the book Digital Minimalism (affiliate link) by Cal Newport and exploring a digital detox or break if possible.
+If you’re desiring to explore your own right relationship to social media I highly suggest reading the book Digital Minimalism by Cal Newport and exploring a digital detox or break if possible.
 By doing a social media break or detox you can begin to identify what your social media needs and boundaries are.

 The reality is that so many things nowadays are social media and everyone is going to have a different relationship to social media.
 Perhaps you’re like me and find social media incredibly sensory and socially overwhelming.
 Such important information!
 Or maybe for you social media is resourcing and gives you access to the community you’ve always wanted-such good information too!
 Whether you hate social media or love it, I still believe that creating a relationship to social media that feels sustainable, accessible and good in your body is very important.
 Perhaps that’s never using specific social media platforms, taking a minimalistic approach to social media or putting boundaries on how much time you spend on social media.
 I believe that by being intentional and mindful with our relationship to social media we can create more wellness and vitality in our lives.